shashikant0320/ROSP/README.md

 # ROSP
-This repository contains the important documents for the ROSP course
+This repository contains the important documents for the ROSP course.

+As well as students Mini Project code